amallia/gpu-integers-compression/README.md

 ### Benchmark

 Benchmarks tasks can be found in `bench` folder.
+For example you can run:
 ```
 ./bench/cuda_bp_bench
+./bench/cuda_vbyte_bench
 ```

 ## Codecs